BurhanH/BurhanH/README.md

 ### Hi there 👋

-I’m currently deep-dive into C# and .Net stack.
+I’m currently diving into C# and .Net stack.

 <!--
 **BurhanH/BurhanH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.